Why does there always have to be good news and bad news when interesting new Willys Jeep scale models hit the market?

-The GreenLight Surrey is also based on an earlier casting (see Surrey Jeep Toys for more details).
+The GreenLight 1/43 version is again based on an earlier casting (see Surrey Jeep Toys for more details).
 For an inexpensive model it is a reasonably detailed DJ-3A, with the exception of the size and positioning of the headlights.

 I'm guessing GreenLight got confused and called it a CJ-3B because they did their research by reading Elvis Presley's Jeeps, and noticed the page was part of CJ3B.info.